 Vegetables and Fruit and Wild Stuff – Having never grown anything but pots of herbs 5 years ago, Linda and Tony have come a long way in their quest to vegetable self-sufficiency!
 Our half-acre, permaculture vegetable garden has been carefully designed and built over the years with the talented help of our volunteer summer gardeners.
 It is now teeming with at least 30 different types of vegetables, beautifully zigzagging along swales, curves, and terraces; a true Garden of Eden!
 Mixed within the annual beds are several pockets of emerging perennial forest gardens with several varieties of fruit trees and edible shrubs and herbaceous plants that will eventually grow into a multi-level natural forest of food.

-New this year, thanks to our intrepid garden guru, Tyler Davis of Foragers Farm, is a one-acre market garden that will be intensively cultivated for higher yields to help feed all our clients both on and off the farm.
-Not wanting to loose our permaculture roots.
-Tyler is using raised beds with a diversity of plants.
-He’s also integrating perennial rows and borders to help break up the openness of a field garden and aid in fertility, pest control and climate regulation.
-Soon a second one acre will be readied for next year as well.
+Now in partnership with Tyler Davis and Erin Bodashefsky of Foragers Farm, Headwaters is proud to showcase a remarkable one-acre (and growing) organic market garden for more intensive cultivation to help feed all our clients both on and off the farm.
+Not wanting to loose our ecological roots, Tyler has constructed permanent raised beds in long rows with alternating crops in each bed to create the biological diversity necessary to fight disease and pest.
+He uses only organic inputs (including our own manures).
+He’s also integrating perennial rows and borders to help break up the openness of a field garden and aid in fertility and climate regulation and attract beneficial insects and birds.

 In addition to our cultivated food, take a hike around the property and find roadside stands of raspberries, blackberries and currants, invasive wild grape winding up our bigger trees and lots of wild edibles and medicinals growing in our meadows and forests including nettle, comfrey, dandelion, fiddleheads, plantain, watercress, wild leeks and elderberries.